hypercore-one/deployment/README.md

 - **Automated Zenon Deployment**: Clones the `go-zenon` repository, builds it, and sets it up as a service.
 - **Automated Dependencies Installation**: Installs `make`, `gcc`, and `jq` automatically without user intervention.
 - **Zenon Service Management**: Provides options to stop, start, and restart the `go-zenon` service.
 - **Backup and Restore**: Allows you to backup your node data and restore it when needed.
-Backup source can be local of Digital Ocean.
+Backup source can be local or Digital Ocean.
 - **Log Monitoring**: Allows you to monitor `znnd` logs in real-time.
 - **Grafana Installation**: Optionally installs Grafana for monitoring Zenon metrics.
 - **Non-Interactive Installations**: Automatically selects default options during package installation to avoid any prompts.